Transposed Poisson structures: Transposed Poisson algebras and structures

-As we will see in the present subsection, unital transposed Poisson algebras are closely related to generalized Poisson algebras.
-Some theorems proved for generalized Poisson algebras can give some interesting results in the theory of transposed Poisson algebras.
+The present subsection gives a way to relate unital transposed Poisson algebras to generalized Poisson algebras, algebras of Jordan brackets, and quasi-Poisson algebras (see section \ref{rell}).
+Some theorems known for these types of algebras can afford interesting results and conjectures for the theory of transposed Poisson algebras.